“There is freedom waiting for you, on the breezes of the sky, and you ask, ‘what if I fall?’. Oh but my darling, what if you fly?”

 Easy as that.

-Choose a story of success and overcoming obstacles, not of making excuses and being a badass and not quitting even though every cell in your body feels like giving up.
+Choose a story of success and overcoming obstacles, and being a badass, and not quitting even though every tiny cell in your body feels like giving up.

 Even if you don’t believe it at first and you’re sick with fear, keep telling yourself your new story.